tudat-team/tudat-space/docs/source/user-guide/state-propagation/environment-setup/available-state-definitions-conversions.rst

 	# Extract rotation from Earth-fixed to station topocentric frame.
 	rotation_earth_fixed_to_delft_topocentric = delft_station_state.rotation_matrix_body_fixed_to_topocentric

-The rotation matrix is stored in a :class:`~tudatpy.numerical_simulation.environment.GroundStationState` object (which is obtained in the second code line above for the specific station), and the :attr:`~tudatpy.numerical_simulation.environment.GroundStationState.rotation_matrix_body_fixed_to_topocentric` returns the required rotation matrix (see function link for definition of topocentric frame).
+The rotation matrix is stored in a :class:`~tudatpy.dynamics.environment.GroundStationState` object (which is obtained in the second code line above for the specific station), and the :attr:`~tudatpy.dynamics.environment.GroundStationState.rotation_matrix_body_fixed_to_topocentric` returns the required rotation matrix (see function link for definition of topocentric frame).

 .. _additional_frames: